-According to law, HMRC must keep to the arrangements except under very strict criteria.
-If there are any changes in your company’s circumstances which wouldn’t be supportive of the TTP plan, they have the right to withdraw.
-As mentioned above, honesty is imperative and if they discover that you have falsified or misled them in any way during the application process, they can vacate the agreement as well.
-If you default they can break the agreement and of course, if your situation worsens they will reassess the amount of risk.
+According to law, once agreed to, HMRC must keep to the arrangements except under exceptional circumstances.
+If there are any changes in your company’s situation which means it is no longer supportive of the TTP plan, they have the right to withdraw.
+Honesty is imperative and if HMRC discover that you have falsified or misled them in any way during the application process, they can, and often will, terminate the agreement.
+If you default on the payments they can break the agreement and of course, if your situation worsens they will reassess the amount of risk.
 Remember, Time to Pay is for temporarily distressed companies that have the capability of future viability.
-If you should be wound up by a creditor or on the verge of becoming wound up, they may very well cancel their agreement.
+If you should be wound up by a creditor or are on the verge of becoming wound up, any outstanding TTP agreement may very well be cancelled.

-If you are delinquent on VAT, PAYE or even on your corporation taxes, Real Business Rescue can advise you on whether or not Time to Pay is a good option for your company.
+If you are delinquent on VAT, PAYE or even on your corporation taxes, Real Business Rescue can advise you on whether or not Time to Pay is an option worth pursuing.
 This may be a viable solution to your tax arrears, but there may be other more suitable alternatives to explore.
 Contact us for a free initial consultation so that we can help you prepare for your interview with Time to Pay.
-Better yet, we can offer comprehensive support and advice on all matters concerning your companies financial distress.
+Better yet, we can offer comprehensive support and advice on all matters concerning your company’s financial distress.

 Friday 9th December, 2016 Written by Keith Tully

 Dozens of high profile football players are under scrutiny from HM Revenue & Customs (HMRC) in relation to potential irregularities in their tax affairs, the organisation’s chief executive Jon Thompson has explained.Learn More…